leios/Fable.jl/docs/src/postprocessing.md

 ## Outlines

 Outlines are surprisingly tricky to get right.
-I will not argue that the `Outline` implementation in Fae.jl is perfect, but it works well enough for now.
+I will not argue that the `Outline` implementation in Fable.jl is perfect, but it works well enough for now.

 The current implementation was inspired by Canny edge detection and does the following:
 1. Blurs the given image by some factor related to the user-provided `linewidth` variable.